-Validation results (for LSWT 4.0, the pre-CCI version) are summarised in the E3UB.
+Validation results (for LSWT 4.
+1, the CCI first version) are summarised in the product validation report.
 The validation undertaken is a comparison of satellite to matched in situ temperatures.
 These comparisons are limited by the non-representative sample-of-opportunity (in situ measurements being unfortunately hard to obtain) and by variable and often unknown in situ uncertainty characteristics and quality control.
 Validation results are too ambivalent in this case to be used as a discriminant between alternative algorithmic approaches, and for LSWT are not used in this way.
 As mentioned in the previous section, the retrieval algorithm is established by considerations rooted in physics and inverse theory.

-Nonetheless, the validation exercise is sufficient to establish that for quality level (QL) 5 (best quality) LSWT data, the data have low bias (<0.1 K) and uncertainty estimates are reasonable.
+Nonetheless, the validation exercise is sufficient to establish that for quality level (QL) 5 (best quality) LSWT data, the data have low bias (<0.
+1 K) and uncertainty estimates are reasonable.